How to Grow Melons in Your Home Garden This Summer

 They’ll Die in Frost and Love Heat

 Melons are not frost-tolerant, so make sure all danger of frost has passed before you plant them.
 In my Zone 7 garden, I usually plant melons in late April or early May, depending on the weather.
 Melons also love heat, so if you live in a cooler climate, you might want to wait until even later in the season to plant them.
-The warmer the soil, the happier your melons will be.
 But remember, they need a long time to mature!
 (This is why they won’t work for short growing seasons)

 Melon Growing Basics

-While there are some differences between watermelons, cantaloupes, and honeydews, they all have pretty similar care requirements.
-They all need plenty of sun, water, and nutrients to thrive.
+They all plenty of sun, water, and nutrients to thrive.
 I like to water my melons deeply but infrequently, giving them about 1-2 inches of water per week.
 I also fertilize them every 3-4 weeks with a balanced, slow-release fertilizer to keep them well-fed.
-You can also make your own at-home fertilizer.

 Different types of melons have different days to maturity, which means they’ll be ready to harvest at different times.
 Watermelons typically take the longest, with most varieties needing 80-100 days to mature.
 Cantaloupes and honeydews are a bit faster, with most varieties maturing in 65-90 days.